perseas/Pyrseas/docs/dbextend.rst

 Options
 -------

-:program:`dbextend` accepts the following command-line arguments:
+:program:`dbextend` accepts the following command-line arguments (in addition to the :doc:`cmdargs`):

 dbname